mbdevpl/version-query/README.rst

 A more modern approach in Python is to use ``pyproject.toml`` for building packages.

-Some build systems that use ``pyproject.toml`` allow setting the version dynamically by allowing users to point to an attribute of some module in order to get the version.
+Some build systems that use ``pyproject.toml`` support setting the version dynamically by allowing users to point to an attribute of some module in order to get the version.

 One of such packages is setuptools.
-When using it, one can use the following:
+When using it, one can do the following:

 .. code:: toml